Medical Compass

 Cruciferous vegetables

 A meta-analysis involving a group of 24 case-control studies and 11 observational studies, both types of observational trials, showed a significant reduction in colorectal cancer (7).
-This meta-analysis looked at the effects of cruciferous vegetables, also sometimes referred to as dark green, leafy vegetables.
+This meta-analysis looked at the effects of cruciferous vegetables, also sometimes referred to as dark-green, leafy vegetables.

-In another study that involved a case-control observational design, cruciferous vegetables were shown to significantly decrease the risk of developing multiple cancers, including esophageal, oral cavity/pharynx, breast, kidney and colorectal cancers (8).
+In another study that involved a case-control observational design, cruciferous vegetables were shown to significantly decrease the risk of developing multiple cancers, including esophageal, oral cavity/pharynx, breast, kidney and colorectal cancer (8).
 There was also a trend that did not reach statistical significance for preventing endometrial, prostate, liver, ovarian and pancreatic cancers.
 The most interesting part is that the comparison was modest, contrasting consumption of at least one cruciferous vegetable a week with none or less than one a month.
 However, we need large, randomized trials using cruciferous vegetables to confirm these results.

 In conclusion, it would appear that the data are mixed in terms of the effectiveness of fruit and vegetables in preventing cancer or its progression.
 The large studies have flaws, and pilot studies require larger studies to validate them.
 However, imperfect as they are, there are results that indicate that diet modification may be effective in preventing cancer.
 I don’t think we should throw out the baby with the bath water.